webexpress-framework/WebExpress/doc/development_guide.md

 welcome.message=Welcome '{0}' to our application!
 logout.button=Logout
 ```
-When creating language files, it is important to pay attention to cultural differences in the translation of content, e.g. in forms of address.
+When creating language files, it is important to pay attention to cultural differences in
+the translation of content, e.g. in forms of address.

-The translation of a text is done with the help of the InternationalizationManager, which provides the `I18N` function.
-The term i18n is a numeronym
+The translation of a text is done with the help of the `InternationalizationManager`, which
+provides the `I18N` function.
+The term i18n is a numeronym for "internationalization", where
-for "internationalization", where the number 18 stands for the 18 letters between the first "i" and the last "n" in the word.
+the number 18 stands for the 18 letters between the first "i" and the last "n" in the word.
+The following examples demonstrate how to use the `I18N` function for translating text:

 ```csharp
 // Language, PluginId, Key